brianscherner/fly-fishing-journal/research-and-planning-log.md

 #### Friday, 6/14/24

 * 9:00am - 12:00pm: Aligned navbar menu to right and navbar menu links under title of app.

+* 1:00pm - 4:00pm: Worked on group project.

+#### Monday, 6/17/24

+* 9:00am - 10:00am: Fixed issue with clashing CSS rules and change font sizes and margins in navbar.